-Now this is awesome, and such a witness!
+Now this is an awesome Catholic witness! 🙌

 Rivers, who is also a devout Catholic, husband, and father of seven children, explains that “a priest friend of ours gave me that phrase years ago…it’s that never-ending begin.”